 Although the regatta only offered sculling events for women, a special pairs race was laid on very early in the morning before the main racing started on one of the days.
 Kim Thomas and Ali Bonner beat one of the five Russian pairs that were in contention for the Russian women’s eight.
 Jackie Prout and Annabel Eyres also raced.

 Lizzi Chapman, who did a double with Aggie Barnett, remembers getting to the start and saying, “This must be the wrong race, this is a men’s race,” before she realised that the deep-voiced competitors on either side were actually Eastern European women.

-Lightweight single sculler Caroline Lucas who lived in Italy also raced.
+The 1987 GB lightweight single sculler Caroline Lucas, who lived in Italy, also raced.